redqueenxyz/cryptoFinance/README.md

   use.
 * Allow general, scalable access to these tools for savvy or novice investors.
-* Explore and build natively on popular cryptocurrrency platforms to uncover novel investment applications.
+* Explore and build natively on popular cryptocurrency platforms to uncover novel investment applications.

 ## Roadmap

 ### Phase 1: Index Fund
-* **Goal**: Use Iconomi's robust [DAA architecture](https://www.iconomi.net/arrays) to quickly launch a simple quantitive fund, demonstrating Markowitz Portfolio Theory.
+* **Goal**: Use Iconomi's robust [DAA architecture](https://www.iconomi.net/arrays) to quickly launch a simple quantitative fund, demonstrating Markowitz Portfolio Theory.
 * **Strategy**: *Modern portfolio theory (MPT)*, or *mean-variance analysis*, is a mathematical framework for assembling a portfolio of assets such that the expected return is maximized for a given level of risk, defined as variance.
 Its key insight is that an asset's risk and return should not be assessed by itself, but by how it contributes to a portfolio's overall risk and return.
 * **Origin**: Economist Harry Markowitz introduced MPT in a 1952 essay, for which he was later awarded a Nobel Prize in Economics.
 * **Reasoning**: MPT has occasionally been bashed for being more theoretical than practical, which is reasonable since [pure MPT portfolios are highly sensitive to intercorrelation, the latest historical returns, and linear market assumptions](https://www.quora.com/Why-is-modern-portfolio-theory-wrong/answer/Gaurav-Chakravorty?srid=hGdJD).
 Generally, investors use MPT as a tool to assist in portfolio planning, but we intend to publish this portfolio to act as an active, investable market benchmark from which other investors could take insights from or build upon.
 Simply put; any technical trader should be usig a [continuously rebalanced Markowitz portfolio](http://www.math.ust.hk/~makchen/MAFS5140/Chap4.pdf) as a benchmark for optimal market return given risk at a given point in time.